ansilo-data/ansilo/ansilo-docs/docs/fundamentals/troubleshooting.md

 The `RUST_LOG` environment variable controls the verbosity of the logging.
 If the default level is not verbose enough it can be increased.

-The [boilerplate repo](https://github.com/ansilo-data/template/) shows a provides a working development environment where logging settings can be altered easily.

 The following examples show possible logging options:

 | `RUST_LOG`     | Description                                                                                                |